Where (not) to eat in the Cotswolds!

 The Cotswolds is blessed with fantastic places to eat.
-In fact, we think it’s a foodie’s heaven!
-Our very unofficial survey of Cotswolds pubs and restaurants serving delicious food prepared with seasonal, locally grown ingredients shows more of them per square mile than anywhere else in the UK!
+In fact, we think it’s a foodie’s heaven.
+Our very un-official survey of Cotswold pubs and restaurants serving delicious food prepared with seasonal, locally grown ingredients shows more of them per square mile than anywhere else in the UK!
 In truth, there really isn’t a place in the Cotswolds where you can’t find a great place to eat.
-So, hold the headline and follow us on a tour of our favourite Cotswold restaurants…!
+So, hold the headline and follow us on a tour of our favourite Cotswold restaurants…

-A fantastic brasserie with an upmarket vibe, offering a superb selection of freshly made dishes for breakfast, lunch and supper (Thursday, Friday and Saturday evening).
-You can sit in a window seat playing backgammon while you wait for your yummy food to arrive.
-In our opinion Quayles Cornerhouse serves the best-ever gazpacho, outside of Spain!
+A fantastic brasserie with an upmarket vibe, offering a superb selection of freshly made dishes for breakfast, lunch and supper.
+You can sit in a window seat playing backgammon while you wait for your delicious food to arrive.
+In our opinion, Quayles Cornerhouse serves the best-ever gazpacho, outside of Spain!
 Even Marco Pierre White agrees with us: saying Quayles serves, “the best, the very best food in and around Tetbury.
 Trust me!”

 Chef-Patron Matthew Beardshall offers fresh and local produce at the Wild Garlic Bistro, serving coffee, brunch and evening suppers.
 A warm, professional service and a carefully chosen wine and cocktail list complete the Wild Garlic experience, and an incredible experience it is too.
 Booking is essential.

-The Potager at Barnsley House in the village of Barnsley, near Cirencester, serves some of the freshest food in the Cotswolds, with delicious seasonal menus using vegetables and herbs harvested from its own beautiful kitchen garden, which you can have a good look at when you’re there.
+The Potager at Barnsley House in the village of Barnsley, near Cirencester, serves some of the freshest food in the Cotswolds.
+The delicious seasonal menus use vegetables and herbs harvested from the beautiful kitchen garden, which you can have a look at when you’re there.
 Booking is essential.
 And just across the road is…

 This pub is considered one of the best in the Cotswolds.
 It is owned by Barnsley House and is always very busy, so if you plan to visit be sure to make a reservation.